-Professor/Chair Creative Writing and Literary Arts
+Creative Writing and Literary Arts

+Sherry Simpson has published essays, columns, articles, and book reviews in a variety of literary journals, anthologies, magazines, and newspapers.
 When not exploring her own connection to the land, she accompanies wildlife biologists as they tag bears threatened by massive clear-cut logging in Tongass National Forest, use radio telemetry to track the ubiquitous moose, and cruise alleys behind fast-food restaurants to puzzle over the behavioral eccentricities of ravens.

 | ||The Way Winter Comes|

 A profoundly considered, lyrically wrought, refreshingly hands-on survey of the disappearing frontier in America's wildest state.
 It's Simpson's objectivity and intellectual curiosity that distinguish the eight pieces, which mix personal essays with reportage.

 | ||Alaska's Ocean Highways|